 This course is a study of the principles of teaching reading and language arts grades 3 through 8.
-Approaches, proven techniques, and use of materials are taught and observed in classroom situations.
+Approaches, proven techniques, and the use of materials are taught and observed in classroom situations.
 Emphasis is given to working with the Common Core State Standards in planning lessons that focus on building comprehension and language skills.
 This course requires at least 10 clock-hours per semester of laboratory fieldwork outside of class in an elementary classroom setting.
 Preparation for RICA testing in the domains of comprehension and language is embedded.
-Prerequisite: ED 300, ED 501A, ED 505.